Margery Sharp: Life

 Sharp was born in the district of Salisbury in the county of Wiltshire, England, although her family originated from northern Yorkshire.
 She spent part of her childhood in Malta, a period she later drew on for her novel The Sun in Scorpio.
 In 1914 she returned to Britain and studied at Streatham High School.
 She read French at Bedford College, University of London.
 She then spent a year studying art at Westminster Art School.
 While studying she joined the British University Women's Debating Team and was a member of the first team to compete in the United States.

 Punch magazine began publishing her stories when she was 21.
 She went on to write for a number of American and British magazines, including Harper's Bazaar, Ladies' Home Journal and Good Housekeeping.
 Sharp's first novel, Rhododendron Pie, took her a month to write and was published in 1930.

 In 1938 she married aeronautical engineer Major Geoffrey Castle.
 During World War II she worked for three years as an Army Education Lecturer; during this time she wrote the novel Cluny Brown and worked on Britannia Mews, which described the bombing of London.

 In 1940 her seventh novel, The Nutmeg Tree, was adapted into a Broadway play, The Lady in Waiting.
 In 1948 the book was adapted into the Hollywood film Julia Misbehaves, starring Greer Garson and Walter Pidgeon.
 One of her most popular novels, Cluny Brown, the story of a plumber's niece turned parlourmaid, was also made into a Hollywood film by Ernst Lubitsch in 1946, with Academy Award winner Jennifer Jones in the title role.
 The rights for the novel Britannia Mews were bought in 1946 by 20th Century Fox, and it was released as The Forbidden Street in 1949.
 The 1963 film The Notorious Landlady was based on her 1956 short story "The Notorious Tenant".

 In 1959 she published The Rescuers, and though written for an adult audience it became hugely popular with children.
 Sharp continued the series with a further eight books, illustrated by Garth Williams – who had previously illustrated other children's classics such as EB White's Charlotte's Web and Stuart Little – and Erik Blegvad.
-In 1977 Walt Disney Productions released the animated feature film The Rescuers, which had critical acclaim and financial success, followed by a sequel, The Rescuers Down Under, in 1990.
+In 1977 Walt Disney Productions released the animated feature film The Rescuers, which had critical acclaim and financial success, followed by a sequel, The Rescuers Down Under, in 1990, which did not fare nearly as well.

 Sharp died in Aldeburgh, Suffolk on 14 March 1991.
 In 2008 all of her adult books except for The Eye of Love were out of print, but in 2016 Kindle editions of ten of her novels were issued.